Getting around Oslo

 Another plus point for public transport is that parking is a nightmare in Oslo, and prices can be steep.
 Payment is usually required Monday to Saturday 0900-2000.
 Municipal parking spots are free to Oslo Pass holders.
 There are daytime car parks at C J Hambros Plass, Prinsens gate, Christian Krohgsgate, Oslo Plaza, Asker Stasjon and Skøyen Stasjon.

 The minimum age for hiring a car is 21 years and a credit card will be required as security.
-The driver must have a national driving licence (in Roman script), which he/she has held for a minimum of one year.
+The driver must have a national driving licence (in Roman script), which they have held for a minimum of one year.
 Insurance is mandatory and tends to be included in the cost of the hire.

 You can pick up Oslo city bikes (tel: +47 915 89 700; www.bysykler.no/oslo) from over 100 locations in and around the city centre and these are available from 0600 to 2400 every day from April to December.
 Oslo Bysykkel works on a subscription basis.
 A day pass gives you unlimited trips of up to 45 minutes within a 24 hour period.
 A season ticket is also available.
 Bikes can be unlocked using the Bysykkel app or display screens at the docking stations.